-1. Join IGIVE.
-You can support the MRWC for FREE every time you shop online at any of the 1070 stores through IGIVE.
-Just sign up for a FREE IGIVE account, and we earn $5 immediately!
-We also earn $5 the first time you shop.
+1. JOIN iGive.
+What is iGIVE?
+You can support the MRWC for FREE every time you shop online at any of 1070 stores.
+Just sign up for a FREE IGIVE account!
 I hope you’ll give it a try.
-Go to: http://www.igive.com to sign up today!
+Go to: http://iGive.com/welcome/warmwelcome.cfm?c=61689&m=836489 to sign up today!

 This Saturday, Oct.
 13th, the Merrimack River Watershed Council received a Certificate of Special Congressional Recognition from Congresswoman Niki Tsongas “for our continued dedication and commitment to cleaning and monitoring the Merrrimack River, and for educating the public about the importance of this wonderful natural resource.”